modelica/ModelicaSpecification/Tutorial.md

 Inheritance is not used for classification and type checking in Modelica.
 An extends clause can be used for creating a subtype relationship by inheriting all components of the base class, but it is not the only means to create it.
-Instead, a class A is defined to be a subtype of class B, if class A contains all the public components of B. In other words, B contains a subset of the components declared in A. This subtype relationship is especially used for class parameterization as explained in the next section.
+Instead, a class `A` is defined to be a subtype of class `B`, if class `A` contains all the public components of `B`.
+In other words, `B` contains a subset of the components declared in `A`.
+This subtype relationship is especially used for class parameterization as explained in the next section.

 Assume, for example, that a more detailed resistor model is needed, describing the temperature